 Initially, start testing with a low voltage source and low power.
 After the operation is proven, increase voltage and power, stopping at frequent voltage levels to check for hot components and electrical noise that can affect the circuit operation.

 Keep high voltage parts and connections out of the way from accidental touching and contact to test-equipment or parts connected to other voltage levels.

 Keep the work area neat:

-no loose wires or metal pieces, which can cause shorts and sparking.
+No loose wires or metal pieces, which can cause shorts and sparks.

-no paper near circuits, to avoid the possibility of catching fire.
+No paper near circuits, to prevent the possibility of catching fire.

 Wear safety glasses when operating at high power or high voltage.